Why should I hire someone to cook in my home?

 Do you bring your own equipment?

 I will mostly utilise your equipment such as pots, pans, food processor, thermomix etc. but will bring my own knives and favoured utensils such as my trusty speed peeler and mandoline.
-I will also bring my own tea towels, labels and first-aid kit.
-Sometimes my pressure cooker will even make an appearance too because yes, I love it that much!
+I will also bring my own cleaning cloths, tea towels and labels.
+I am always happy to share my recommendations for

 What do I need to do in preparation for your visit?